pulumi/examples/aws-js-sqs-slack/README.md

     2018-07-05T16:46:03.708-07:00[mySlackPoster-queue-subscripti] 2018-07-05T23:46:03.708Z	68b50931-a005-5e85-b5c4-5a890fee5519	Posted SQS message 3caa4069-f549-44d7-8534-6d61840d3420 to Slack channel #general
     ```

-7. If you'd like to make some edits, try changing the `index.js` file, and then just run `pulumi update` again.
+7. If you'd like to make some edits, try changing the `index.js` file, and then just run `pulumi up` again.
    Pulumi will detect the minimal set of edits needed to deploy your code.

 8. After you're done playing around, you can destroy your program and stack by simply running two commands: